agrawalharish1997/RsquareProject/README.md

 ## Step 3:
 SQLITE database is been used for this project. mLab: Database-as-a-Service for MongoDB.
 1. sqlite is inbuilt databasefor django
-3. Create a Collection: "users".
+3. Create a Collection: "users"..

 ## Step 4: